The Rake's Progress: Recordings

-There have been more than half a dozen recordings of the opera.
+There have been at least eight recordings of the opera.
 The Gala recording of the 1951 live performance is available.
 A Sony recording, with Judith Raskin as Ann and John Reardon as Nick Shadow, is from London 1964 and is conducted by Stravinsky himself.
 It is currently available on the Sony/BMG 22-CD box set Works of Igor Stravinsky.